Weed Control

 Biological control methods can include:

-Biological control options are long term strategies, and one does not see results quickly.
+Biological control options are long-term strategies, and one does not see results quickly.
 They can be a good option for sensitive areas, but often thrive in very specific conditions.
 Sturgeon County continues to find integrated pest management solutions for controlling noxious weeds, and biological control is a consideration.
 The Alberta Invasive Species Council (AISC) has several biological control agent projects active.
-Visit their website here for more information.

 When applications take place in open spaces and parks accessible to the public, signage is used to ensure they are aware of the application and of any applicable precautions or entry restrictions.